kincl/lustre-on-openshift/README.md

 # Lustre on OpenShift

-This shows how it is possible to mount Lustre (in this case AWS FSx Lustre) on OpenShift and use it similar to a HPC environment.
+This repository demonstrates how to mount Lustre (specifically AWS FSx Lustre) on OpenShift and utilize it similar to a traditional HPC environment.

-We will be:

-- Building the kernel modules using the Kubernetes Kernel Module Management operator and OpenShift's Driver Toolkit image
+## Overview

+This solution enables:

-- Mounting the Lustre filesystem on Red Hat CoreOS worker nodes in an OpenShift Cluster
+- Building Lustre kernel modules for Red Hat CoreOS (RHCOS) workers in OpenShift
+- Mounting Lustre filesystems on OpenShift worker nodes
-- Dynamically patching user workloads to bind mount Lustre into Pods with Open Policy Agent
+- Dynamically patching user workloads to bind mount Lustre into Pods using Open Policy Agent

+## Kernel Module Deployment Approaches

+There are two approaches for deploying the Lustre client kernel modules:

-## Cluster Layering or KMM
+### 1. Cluster Layering (Recommended)

+Cluster layering integrates the Lustre client kernel modules directly into the RHCOS node image itself.
+This method:
+- Provides better integration with OpenShift's lifecycle management
+- Offers improved stability and reliability
+- Is the officially recommended approach

+**To implement the cluster layering approach, see:** [cluster-layering/](cluster-layering/)

+### 2. Kernel Module Management (Alternative)

-Cluster layering uses RHCOS layers to deploy the kernel modules for lustre client to the nodes in the node image itself.
-KMM operator builds the kernel modules in a container and installs them in the live kernel.
+The KMM operator builds the kernel modules in a container and installs them in the live kernel.
+While functional, this approach is provided as an alternative when cluster layering cannot be implemented.

-Cluster layering is preferred in this case.

-Look at either [cluster-layering/](cluster-layering/) or [kernel-module-management/](kernel-module-management/)
+**For the alternative KMM approach, see:** [kernel-module-management/](kernel-module-management/)

 ## Mutating Webhooks with Open Policy Agent

-In order to dynamically patch user workloads with the correct UIDs and volume mount information we can use a built-in feature of the Kubernetes API server called [admission webhooks](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/).
-This let's us access each API request as it comes in to Kubernetes to either accept, modify, or reject the request.
+To dynamically patch user workloads with the correct UIDs and volume mount information, we use [admission webhooks](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/).
+This allows us to access and modify each API request as it comes to Kubernetes.

 ### Deploying Open Policy Agent and MutatingWebhookConfiguration

-Open Policy Agent is just one way of achieving this goal including others such as Kyverno or even the Operator-SDK to build a webhook receiver with the Kubernetes Golang scaffolding.
+Open Policy Agent (OPA) is one of several possible approaches for implementing admission webhooks, alongside alternatives like Kyverno or custom webhooks built with Operator-SDK.

-One thing to note here is that misconfigured validating and mutating webhooks can severely impair your cluster so we take care to ensure that our blast radius is as tight as possible and encompasses only user workloads and not cluster-critical workloads:
+#### Safety Considerations

+Misconfigured webhooks can severely impact cluster functionality, so we carefully limit the scope:

-- Scope our webhook configuration to exactly what we need by setting the rule to only CREATE operations on namespace-scoped resources
+- We restrict webhook rules to only CREATE operations on namespace-scoped resources:

 ```
   - operations: ["CREATE"]